-IDENTIFICATION OF CONFLICTS OF INTERESTS AND MANAGEMENT POLICY Directa adopts, under the current legislation, every reasonable measure to identify conflicts of interest that might arise between itself and the Customer or among Customers, as a result of any accessory or essential service, principal or accessory.
+IDENTIFICATION OF CONFLICTS OF INTERESTS AND MANAGEMENT POLICY

+Directa adopts, under the current legislation, every reasonable measure to identify conflicts of interest that might arise between itself and the Customer or among Customers, as a result of any accessory or essential service, principal or accessory.
 Should the actions taken not be enough to avoid with reasonable certainty the risk of damaging the Customers' interests, before acting on their behalf Directa will informs them clearly, in writing or on the Internet and, if necessary, providing specific documentation of the nature and sources of the conflicts, in order to allow the Customer to take an informed decision.

 Directa shall:

-- identify, in relation to the investment services and activities and ancillary services, the circumstances which constitute or may give rise to a conflict of interest, which would significantly damage the interests of one or more Customers; - establish the procedures to follow and For the identification of conflicts of interests, Directa should consider whether, as a result of the services provided, Directa itself, a significant measures to take to manage such conflicts.
+identify, in relation to the investment services and activities and ancillary services, the circumstances which constitute or may give rise to a conflict of interest, which would significantly damage the interests of one or more Customers; establish the procedures to follow and measures to take to manage such conflicts.